qkniep/advent-of-code/README.md

 # Advent Of Code

-## 2020
+## 2020 (50⭐)
-I will use this year's Advent of Code to refresh my knowledge of the Go programming language.
+I used the 2020 Advent of Code to refresh my knowledge of the Go programming language.

 ## 2017
 I used the 2017 Advent of Code to learn the Go programming language.